adibiton/translate-cli/README.md

 # TRANSLATOR-CLI

-Translate based on azure cognitive services
+Translate text based on azure cognitive services.

 ### How to run this project